 Few years ago in a joint effort of the Computer Security and Industrial Cryptography research group of KU Leuven, and Red Hat we produced a software security module (softhsm) for the Linux-kernel, that had the purpose of preventing a server memory leak to an adversary from revealing its private keys.
 Unfortunately we failed to convince the kernel developers for its usefulness.
 That wasn't the first attempt for such a module.
 A user-space security module existed already and called LSM-PKCS11.
 Similarly to the one we proposed, that would provide access to the private key, but the operations will be performed on an isolated process (instead of the kernel).
 If such a module would be in place in popular TLS/SSL servers there would be no need to regenerate the server's key.
 So what can we do to use such a mechanism in existing software?

-The previous projects are dead since quite some time, but newer modules like opendns's softhsm are quite active.
-Unfortunately that's not a module that enforces any type of isolation, thus a wrapper PKCS #11 module over softhsm (or any other software HSM) that enforces process isolation between the keys and the application using it is a good starting point.
-GnuTLS and NSS provide support for using PKCS #11 private keys, and thus adding support for this module in apache's mod_gnutls or mod_nss would be trivial.
+The previous projects are dead since quite some time, but there are newer modules like opendns's softhsm which are active.
+Unfortunately softhsm is not a module that enforces any type of isolation.
+Thus a wrapper PKCS #11 module over softhsm (or any other software HSM) that enforces process isolation between the keys and the application using it would be a good starting point.
+GnuTLS and NSS provide support for using PKCS #11 private keys, and adding support for this module in apache's mod_gnutls or mod_nss would be trivial.
 OpenSSL would still need some support for PKCS #11 modules to use it.

 Note however, that such an approach would take care of the leakage of the server's private key, but would not prevent any user data to be leaked (e.g., user passwords).
 That of course could be handled by a similar, or even the same module (though not over the PKCS #11 API).